dimtoneff/ComfyUI-PixelArt-Detector/README.md

 Save a picture as Webp (+optional JPEG) file in Comfy + Workflow loading.

+**Update 1.4**: Added a check and installation for the opencv (cv2) library used with the nodes.
+This should fix the reported issues people were having.

 **Update 1.3**: Updated all 4 nodes.
 Please, pull this and exchange all your PixelArt nodes in your workflow.
 Mind the settings.

 * added OpenCV.kmeans algo to reduce colors in an image.
 Working only when reducing colors.